 We have served more than 5,000 small businesses in our area, and we have helped our clients to get total funding of $165M.

-At the Duquesne University SBDC, we know how to get the best funding option for you, which might be a commercial loan, a Small Busines Administration (SBA) loan, or a grant.
+At the Duquesne University SBDC, we know how to get the best funding option for you, which might be a commercial loan, a Small Business Administration (SBA) loan, or a grant.
 Whether you need a business plan, financial projections, or a letter of intent, we can help you to get there!
-We have a network of SBA certified lenders, and we will help you find the best lender that fits your needs.

 These adjust periodically, but currently, these range between 6 and 7.5 percent pending credit.